Schizophrenia and the Mental Health System

 Violence and Mental Illness

-- There is a tendency in the media and among the public to associate violence with mental illness.
-The fact is that people with mental illness are more likely to be the victims of violence, rather than the perpetrators of violence.10 The majority of people who are violent do not suffer from mental illnesses.
+There is a tendency in the media and among the public to associate violence with mental illness.
+The majority of people who are violent do not suffer from mental illnesses and most people with schizophrenia do not hurt anyone.
+In fact they are more at risk of self-harm than of perpetrating violence.
+10

-- In most cases where violent acts are committed, the individuals responsible are found to be not taking their medication.
-Violence, then is a treatment issue and individuals with severe mental illness must have access to treatment.
-Mental health laws which necessitate treatment before an individual demonstrates risk to oneself or others are required.13
+- In most cases where violent acts are committed, the individuals responsible are found not to be taking their medication.
+Violence, then is a treatment issue and individuals with severe mental illness need access to treatment.
+Mental health laws which necessitate treatment before an individual demonstrates risk to oneself or others are required.
+13

 Criminalization of People with Mental Illness